 Alexander Pushkin – Sun of Russian literature

-In 1823 he started work on his central masterpiece, the novel in verse «Yevgeny Onegin» (1833), which became the linguistic and literary standard.
+In 1823 he started work on the novel in verse Yevgeny Onegin (1833), which became the linguistic and literary standard.
 Pushkin finished the first chapter of the famous novel in 1823.
 But it appeared only on the 15th of June in 1825.
 This novel was written during seven years, four months and seventeen days.
 He finished it in 1830.
 The whole novel was published only in March, 1833.

-For his letters against the tsar, Pushkin was exiled to Mikhailovskoye.
+For his letters against the tsar, the poet was exiled to Mikhailovskoye.
 Although the two years at Mikhaylovskoye were unhappy for Pushkin, they were one of his most productive periods.
 Alone and isolated, he wrote The Gypsies, the poem Count Nulin, the historical tragedy Boris Godunov.
 In 1824, Tsar Nicholas I allowed Pushkin to return to Moscow.

 His wife was suspected of an affair with Baron Georges D’Antes; this became the subject of gossip.
 Pushkin challenged D’Antes to a duel and was mortally wounded.
-He died on February 10, 1837.
+Great poet died on February 10, 1837.

+His works are translated into all the major languages.
 Pushkin wrote poems, novels, stories many years ago, but they are popular nowadays and millions of people admire them.
 I think that it is difficult to find a flat without books by A. S. Pushkin.

 You know, Pushkin and Lev Tolstoy are distant relatives.
 The great-grandmother of Alexander Sergeevich and great-great-grandmother of Lev Nikolaevich were sisters.